MiaFrey/SustainableFinanceH2/README.md

 Table 1: Summary statistics of the different portfolios created
 ```

 One can see also in Table [1] and Figure [11] that aiming for a higher return increases the volatility as well as the carbon intensity of the portfolio.
-Bolton and Kacperczyk (2021) found that carbon emissions significantly affect stock returns and this is in line with what is found in the data of this report [@bib:return-emission].
+Bolton and Kacperczyk (2021) found that carbon emissions significantly affect stock returns and this is in line with what is found in the data of this report [[10]](#10).
 The more one increases the targeted return the higher the carbon intensity, thus the higher the negative impact of the portfolio on the environment.

 <p align="center">
     <img src="https://user-images.githubusercontent.com/110820736/185916381-63274b29-91b9-4b71-bf5f-1384cf0cdced.png" width="400" height="280">